LoizosKo/loizosko.github.io/README.md

 **Quantitative Modeling** (framework for quantitative modeling, including problem statement, exploratory analysis, modeling, and evaluation; machine learning algorithms and related skills; text-based methods of analysis, and other methods of analysis of unstructured data)

-📫 How to reach me: loizos@upenn.edu
+📫  If you'd like to connect, please email me at loizos@upenn.edu

-You can add me on linkedin [here](https://www.linkedin.com/in/loizoskon/)
+You can also add me on linkedin [here](https://www.linkedin.com/in/loizoskon/)

 <!--
 **LoizosKo/loizosko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.